Frequently Asked Questions

 Why do I have to pay $150 US to register?

 The registration fee holds your place on the tour until the entry fee is due.
 This also unlocks your myTours registration portal where you’ll have access to all your forms, and loads of useful information that is crucial to your preparation for the tour.
-Please remember that the registration fee is non-refundable and non-transferable.
+Please remember that the registration fee is non-refundable but may be transferred once, to another tour of your choosing, 90 days or more before the start date of the original tour you have registered for.

 What other expenses will I likely have before and during the tour?